Back to blog

 Play Store Launch Requirements To Budget

 Android launch work is real delivery work.
-In 2026, teams need to plan around current Google Play requirements, app signing, Android App Bundle packaging, target API level changes, privacy and data safety declarations, screenshots, store copy, internal testing tracks, review feedback, release notes, crash monitoring, and rollback decisions.
-Google's current target API guidance says new apps and updates submitted to Google Play must target Android 15/API level 35 or higher, with specific exceptions for Wear OS, Android Automotive OS, and Android TV.
+Current Google Play guidance says that from August 31, 2025, new apps and app updates submitted to Google Play must target Android 15/API level 35 or higher, with separate requirements for Wear OS, Android Automotive OS, and Android TV.
 Google Play also uses Android App Bundles to generate optimized APKs for device configurations.
+Those requirements affect estimates because teams need build configuration, app signing, policy checks, release tracks, store assets, testing evidence, and rollout monitoring.

 Android Team And Timeline